unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 adding ``unsubscribe-on-graceful-reload`` will force the instance to send an 'unsubscribe' packet to the fastrouter, so until it will not be back no request will be sent to it.

-Pros: low-cost zero-downtime, finally a KISS approach
+''Pros'': low-cost zero-downtime, finally a KISS approach

-Cons: requires a subscription server (like the fastrouter) that introduces overhead (even if we are talking about microseconds)
+''Cons'': requires a subscription server (like the fastrouter) that introduces overhead (even if we are talking about microseconds)

 Inconsistent states
 *******************